Chikayo-k/brain-kids/README.md

 ### Header

 - The header shows the logo of Brain Kids which gives the impression that this is a child’s educational website.
 The sign-up button leads to the sign-up page
-- The logo has an anchor tag that can lead you to the main page.
+- The logo has an anchor tag that can lead you to the main page from anywhere on the website.

 This header tells the user the website’s name and what kind of website is.
-Also, Users know that there is a sign-up section
+Also, Users know that there is a sign-up section.<br>
+The logo on the Web page provides users with the benefit of being able to return to the main page with a single click from anywhere on the website.

 Desktop